Ruud Krol: Club

 He began his career at Ajax under manager Rinus Michels.
-In his first season at the club he did not play much.
+In his first season at the club (1968–69), he only played one match.
 After the departure of left-back Theo van Duivenbode to Feyenoord in the summer of 1969, Krol became a regular player.
 When Ajax reached the UEFA European Cup in 1971, and won, Krol did not play because of a broken leg.
 Krol did play in the European Cup finals of 1972 and 1973.
-While others, such as Johan Cruijff and Johan Neeskens, left for new pastures, Krol, captain since the departure of Piet Keizer in October 1974, stayed at Ajax until June 1980.
+While others, such as Johan Cruyff and Johan Neeskens, left for new pastures, Krol, captain since the departure of Piet Keizer in October 1974, stayed at Ajax until June 1980.

 He moved to the North American Soccer League to play for the Vancouver Whitecaps for four months.
 He then joined Napoli in September 1980, where he played for the next four seasons and earned him the nicknames Grande Rudy (meaning Big Rudy) and Il Tulipano Azzurro (meaning the blue tulip).
 His last club was in France with Cannes, at the time playing in Ligue 2 (the French Second division), before retiring in 1986.